vanina123/Todo_list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project then please follow me on Linkedin, Twitter and GitHub.
+If you like this project give it a star⭐️ then please follow me on Linkedin, Twitter and GitHub.
 Thank you

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microvers and my team mates for their support.
+I would like to thank Microvers and my team mates for their support and kindness.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>